 Containers provide a lightweight feature for your applications to run in an isolated environment.
-It packages your application code and dependencies together and runs them at the application layer.
-Multiple containers can run on the same machine and share the same OS kernel with other containers when compared to Virtual Machines which requires a full copy of an Operating System before it can run.
+Furthermore, it packages your application code and dependencies together and runs them at the application layer.
+Multiple containers can run on the same machine and share the same OS kernel with other containers when compared to Virtual Machines which requires a full copy of an Operating System before it can run Here’s all you need to know about stopping, removing and naming docker containers.
 For details on Container VS Operating System, refer to the related post on how to Pull your first Nginx Container Image from Docker Hub and deploy it to your local machine.
 To learn further about Docker, please see other related posts on Azure DevOps and GitHub integration for Docker and Kubernetes deployment, and how to create and deploy a local Registry Server with Docker Image.

 You can also refer to my previous articles on how to Create an App Service Plan with Continuous Deployment to deploy a .NET Application from GitHub.

 I have my container created already and hosted in my local environment.
-To get along with this write-up, you need to:
+In addition, to get along with this write-up, you need to:

 - install Docker Desktop Application on your Windows 10 Operating System.
-Click here to download
+Afterward, click here to download

 - enable the Hyper-V on your System.
 Follow these steps to enable it.